jeremyryan/Hyperspec-Custom-Style/README.md

   * J: Go to the previous page
   * K: Move up one node in the page hierarchy
   * L: Go to the next page

+A listing of all keyboard-shortcuts can be brought up by holding down Ctl+Alt.